 Besides, ActivePresenter allows you to record either in full or custom screen by easily selecting it in the Capture New Project dialog.
 Regarding the custom dimension, you can choose one of the preset sizes that ActivePresenter offers.
 For example, 1280 x 720 is recommended for HD resolution.

-Adjust the Capture Frame size and position
+Adjust the Capture Frame Size and Position

 If a particular app is not the only thing you need to record, don’t choose to lock to the application.
 Instead, freely resize the capture frame to cover the target contents.
-This green frame indicates that everything that happens on your screen and inside it will be recorded.
+This blue frame indicates that everything that happens on your screen and inside it will be recorded.

 During the recording, it’s hard to remember all the script that you’ve created, so keep it in your sight if possible so you can take a look when needed.
 This makes a smooth and sleek video, in the end.
 Also, try to keep your posture stand-up because it does make differences when narrating.

-NOTE: During the recording, you should not take any unnecessary mouse movement on the screen, because it might distract your audience’s attention.
+NOTE: During the recording, you should not make any unnecessary mouse movement on the screen, because it might distract your audience’s attention.
 Saying that, when no guiding actions required, it’s better to keep the mouse staying still rather than moving it around.

 3. Edit Captured Videos with Powerful Video Editing Tools

 However, before stepping into the enhancing process, it is highly recommended that you should preview the captured video from the very start to the end.
-By doing that, you can consider doing the recording all the way again if the video doesn’t fulfill your requirements.
+By doing that, you can consider doing the recording again if the video doesn’t fulfill your requirements.
 Otherwise, move to the next steps of the video creating procedure.
 Below are some of the most usually used features that you should know to have the best training videos.

 In any video tutorial, it’s important to let your viewers know what they should follow and where they should look at to keep track with the process.
 And changing the cursor highlight will bring you a lot of benefits on that.
 For illustrating and indicating, a bright red or blue circle that sticks to the mouse can do a far better job than a single arrow shape can do.